shfqrkhn/VdoCoon/README.md

 *   **Sentinel Mode:** Runs as a persistent daemon (`-Watch`), monitoring a drop-folder indefinitely.
 *   **Smart Storage Routing:** If the local disk is full, the system automatically reroutes temporary processing to a defined **Scratch Disk** (e.g., an external SSD) to prevent mission failure.
-*   **Black Box Recorder:** In the event of a crash, the system dumps a forensic log of the exact FFmpeg arguments and stderr output to the console for analysis.
+*   **Self-Healing Kernel:** Features a **Binary Integrity Probe**.
+Upon boot, it cryptographically verifies FFmpeg.
+If the binary is missing, corrupt (0-byte), or locked, it automatically purges and re-downloads the assets via secure BITS transfer.
+It also performs **Binary Surgery**, killing rogue zombie processes to ensure successful updates.
 *   **Lazarus Protocol:** If hardware acceleration (NVIDIA/Intel) fails due to driver instability, the system automatically falls back to software encoding (CPU).
-*   **Zero-Point Defense:** Safely handles corrupt files or "Instant Death" binaries using a robust Fail-Open sensor suite.
+*   **Zero-Point Defense:** Safely handles corrupt files, "Instant Death" binaries, and filename anomalies (brackets, emojis, quotes) using a robust Fail-Open sensor suite.
+Includes automatic **Mark-of-the-Web** removal.
-*   **Self-Assembly (Nexus):** Automatically detects missing dependencies (FFmpeg) and downloads them via secure BITS transfer.
+*   **Visual Cortex:** Features a joyful minimalist cyberpunk boot sequence and a jitter-free, double-buffered TUI.

 ---